 This study is a comprehensive review of findings on coronavirus.
-We summarized the available information in aspects of virology, mechanism, immune response, hormonal immunity, apoptosis and autophagy, and vaccine production.
-The issue is discussed on theoretical knowledge as well as practical aspects and new findings to the date of the review (December 2020).
+We summarized the available information on aspects of virology, mechanism, immune response, hormonal immunity, apoptosis and autophagy, and vaccine production.
+The issue is discussed on theoretical knowledge, practical aspects, and new findings to the date of the review (December 2020).

 Figure 1.
 Coronavirus proteins.
-Schematic diagram of structural proteins of coronavirus that encoded by structural genes, 1- S: spike glycoprotein trimer s, 2- M: membrane protein, 3- E: envelope small membrane protein pentamer and 4- N: nucleocapsid protein or Nucleoprotein-N and RNA genome
+Schematic diagram of structural proteins of coronavirus that are encoded by structural genes, 1- S: spike glycoprotein trimer s, 2- M: membrane protein, 3- E: envelope small membrane protein pentamer, and 4- N: nucleocapsid protein or Nucleoprotein-N and RNA genome

 Figure 2.
 Coronavirus genome.
-The positive-sense single-stranded RNA genome of Covid-19 encodes two very large genes, ORF1a and ORF1b (as leader sequence encoding ingredients of the replication and or transcription assembled), and then encodes sixteen non-structural proteins that are extremely protected across all coronaviruses.
-There are eight subsidiary proteins contains 3a, 3b, 6, 7a, 7b, 8a, 8b, and 9b. a 5’ cap, leader sequence, UTR, 3’ UTR, genes for structural and accessory protein, a replicase gene and a poly-A tail modified by Coronavirus genomic RNA.
+The positive-sense single-stranded RNA genome of Covid-19 encodes two very large genes, ORF1a and ORF1b (as leader sequence encoding ingredients of the replication and or transcription assembled).
+It then encodes sixteen non-structural proteins that are extremely protected across all coronaviruses.
+There are eight subsidiary proteins containing 3a, 3b, 6, 7a, 7b, 8a, 8b, and 9b. a 5’ cap, leader sequence, UTR, 3’ UTR, genes for structural and accessory protein, a replicase gene and a poly-A tail modified by Coronavirus genomic RNA.